 Metro and Rapid Transit Systems: our AXC/AXR unidirectional/reversible axial fan range for “push-pull systems”; AHU, silencers, inverters and full air distribution products.
 Particular care of equipment working during fire emergency to create safe and clean escaping routes.
 These complex underground works, during the design stage, needs a detailed fluid dynamic analysis so there are several CFD programs available e.g. SES (Subway Environmental Simulation), USA.

-Systemair invests in R&D programs and own one of the most modern testing laboratories in Europe where we can perform air, noise, vibration tests in accordance to ISO, EN Standards; the laboratory is certified by AMCA and furthermore, for customer’s benefits, FAT tests can be carried out.
-The MRT division shares Systemair’s vision: satisfying the customers, anticipating needs, supporting them along the process of making each single project an opportunity for mutual benefit and growth.
+Systemair invests in R&D programmes and owns one of the most modern testing laboratories in Europe where we can perform air, noise, vibration tests in accordance to ISO, EN Standards; the laboratory is certified by AMCA and furthermore, for customer’s benefits, FAT tests can be carried out.
+The MRT division shares Systemair’s vision: satisfying the customers, anticipating needs, supporting them along the process of making every single project an opportunity for mutual benefit and growth.